 Dr Marion WalkerSenior Research Associate

-Marion trained as a social scientist.
-Her PhD (Lancaster 2006) explored the issues of school choice in rural communities and the relationship between social class, lifestyle and locale in relation to the educational market place.
-Since joining LEC Marion has continued to pursue her research interests in the geography of education, research with children and young people and working with innovative methodologies.
+Marion Walker trained as a social scientist.
+Her PhD (Educational Research, Lancaster 2006) explored the issues of school choice in rural communities and the relationship between social class, lifestyle and locale in relation to the educational market place.
+After joining the Lancaster Environment Centre Marion continued to pursue her research interests in the geography of education, research with children and young people and working with innovative methodologies.
 The first project explored the school journey using mobile phone, GIS and GPS technology.
 Building on this work Marion then spent a year working in Hull on the participatory project Children, Flood and Urban Resilience: Understanding children and young people's experience and agency in the flood recovery process.
 The project set out to document and understand the longer-term experience of flood impact and flood recovery including the health, educational and social aspects for children and young people and to assess the policy implications of children's perspectives.

 Marion's research also includes work on an interdisciplinary project Exploring and Expanding the Student Experience with colleagues in the Lancaster Environment Centre and Educational Research.
 This project set out to help Lancaster University students and the institution itself to better understand the ways in which students can increase their 'employability' whilst broadening and expanding their student experience.

 Marion’s research interests are focussed around the geography of education, research with children and young people and working with innovative methodologies.
 She is currently working in collaboration with Save the Children, UK and is the lead researcher and co-investigator on the ESRC funded study: ‘Children, Young People and Disasters: recovery and resilience’.

 ‘It’s everything else you do…’: alumni views on extracurricular activities and employability

 Clark, G., Marsden, R., Whyatt, D., Thompson, L., Walker, M. expected in 2015 In: Active Learning in Higher Education.